ali-ahmad56/Prayer/README.md

 # Prayer
-# This Project is about Login ans signup and
+# This Project is about Login and signup and
 # check offered prayer in a day